Turns Out the Whole World Wants to Tell Supersized Streaming to Shove It

 So, remember how I mentioned The Pack could work internationally?
 Well, I've been crunching some numbers (yes, I know, I'm fun at parties), and it turns out I might have been thinking too small.
 Way too small.

-Welcome to the international cooperative revolution, where local music scenes finally get to tell Silicon Valley exactly where they can stick their algorithms.
+This is our planned international cooperative revolution, where local music scenes finally get to tell Silicon Valley exactly where they can stick their algorithms.

-But here's where it gets interesting.
+But here's where it gets really interesting.
 Let's talk about the math that should make every tech Exec very, very nervous.

 France could attract 18 million users paying €10/month.
-That's €2.16 billion annually flowing to French artists instead of California shareholders.
+That's €2.16 billion annually flowing to French artists instead of big tech shareholders.
 Brazil might hit 44 million users at R$30/month - that's R$15.8 billion staying in Brazil instead of funding another tech billionaire's space hobby.
-Canada could reach 10 million users at C$12/month, creating C$1.44 billion in annual revenue for actual Canadian artists.
+Canada could reach 10 million users at C$12/month, creating C$1.44 billion in annual revenue for Canadian artists.
 Indonesia presents 24 million potential users at $8/month, generating $2.3 billion annually for local musicians.

 Brazil is even more exciting because Brazilians overwhelmingly prefer Portuguese-language content despite international stuff being available.
 They have 110 million streaming users, they love their local music, and they have a history of telling foreign corporations to take a hike when they try to dominate Brazilian markets.

 From globalised streaming’s skewed perspective, cooperative international expansion is a nightmare.
 Revenue they've been extracting from captured international markets starts staying local.
 Algorithm control shifts from corporate boardrooms to community governance.
 User data stays in community hands instead of corporate surveillance systems.
-And here's the really scary part: when communities prove they can own and operate digital infrastructure successfully, the monopoly power of tech platforms becomes vulnerable across all sectors.
-When communities demonstrate that alternative economics work better than corporate extraction, the entire model of platform capitalism is open to challenge.

 Each Pack expansion becomes a node in global cultural resistance to digital colonialism.
 Communities control their cultural infrastructure, artists build sustainable careers from local audiences, culture gets preserved instead of homogenised, and technology serves users instead of exploiting them.